pluralsight/guides/in-review/front-end-javascript/testing-user-interfaces-with-browser-automation/article.md

 No assertions ran.
 ```

-If you ran this example and got the expected results, then you should have everything set up correctly.
-Next we'll develop a simple application with thorough tests.
+Getting this result means that you have set everything up appropriately.
+Next we'll develop an application with thorough tests.

 ## Example application